DjLight1/ChromeExtension/README.md

 # ChromeExtension
-Chrome Extension for Computer Science A1
+Chrome Extension for Computer Science
+All SEPERATE files should be put into a folder of there own